isomerpages/imda-tradetrust/_solution/Financial Services.md

 providers.</p>
 <p>Taking blank endorsed Bill of Lading as an example, the electronic version
-issued with TradeTrust's technical method will allow the transfer of title from trader to bank, and bank to another party seamlessly for trade financing.</p>
+issued with TradeTrust's technical method will allow the transfer of title from trader to bank, and bank to another party seamlessly for trade financing.
+Making it convenience and less costly to your customers.</p>
 <p></p>
 </li>
 <li>